-Roads will continue to be used during the Care and Maintenance as site activities continue at Doris and Madrid.
-Ongoing maintenance of access roads (including repairing culverts and employing sediment and erosion control measures) will be completed along with physical inspections in accordance with the Water Licence conditions.
-Appropriate dust management will be implemented with approved dust management protocols for the Project.
-Site Services heavy equipment operators will be on site maintaining roads and laydowns to ensure access to all critical areas for purposes of inspection, emergency egress, or equipment repair for the duration of Care and Maintenance.
+Roads will continue to be used during the Care & Maintenance as site activities continue at Doris and Madrid.
+Ongoing maintenance of access roads (including repairing culverts and employing appropriate sediment and erosion control measures) will be completed along with physical inspections in accordance with the Water License conditions.
+Appropriate dust management will be implemented with approved dust management protocols for the Mine.
+Site Services will maintain roads and laydowns to ensure access to all critical areas for purposes of inspection, emergency egress, or equipment repair for the duration of Care & Maintenance.

-The Doris aerodrome will continue to operate and be maintained.
+The Doris aerodrome will continue to be maintained and operated.
 Tower operators will continue to provide weather reports to any scheduled inbound flights.
-Dust suppression is managed through the use of water as authorized under the Water Licence as required.
-An extension to the existing airstrip at Doris may also be completed during the temporary suspension period.
+As required, dust suppression is managed as authorized under the Water License.
+An extension to the existing airstrip at Doris is planned for completion in 2025 during the temporary suspension period.
 The airstrip extension will be within the approved PDA.

-The site services will continue to perform routine inspections of the lights, communication systems, and grading of the airstrip to ensure uninterrupted airplane access to Hope Bay to support emergency requirements.
+Site Services will continue to perform routine inspections of the lights, communication systems, and grading of the airstrip to ensure uninterrupted airplane access to Hope Bay to support emergency requirements.